Medical Anthropology and Global Health

 Global Health professionals agree that anthropological insights, knowledge, and skills are essential to Medical and Health professions in the 21st Century.
-In Nature Magazine Nils Daulaire, president of the Global Health Council, states that "the skills in demand are management, cultural understanding and an anthropological viewpoint".
-In same essay, Harold Jaffe, a "public-health expert at the University of Oxford, UK, states that behavioral scientists, economists and anthropologists can "play a role equally important to medical doctors.""
+In Nature Magazine Nils Daulaire, president of the Global Health Council states that "the skills in demand are management, cultural understanding, and an anthropological viewpoint".
+In the same essay, Harold Jaffe, a "public-health expert at the University of Oxford, UK, states that behavioral scientists, economists, and anthropologists can "play a role equally important to medical doctors."

 Departmental research is at the leading edge of discovery in Medical Anthropology and Global Health with foci in human evolution, primate biology, development and well-being, violence studies, human variation and menopause, bio-cultural theory, spirituality and well-being, and much more.

 Pre-Med and Pre-Health

 “Pre-med students with an Anthropology background are looked at very favorably in their applications to medical school and other health professions”.